Sitefinity-SDK/Telerik.Sitefinity.Samples.Testimonials/README.md

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.Testimonials.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.Testimonials.CI/)

 The Testimonials sample project is a simple user widget-based module for maintaining a list of testimonials that are submitted by users.
-The Testimonials sample demonstrates how to create and install a basic intra-site module, based on a user wiget.
+The Testimonials sample demonstrates how to create and install a basic intra-site module, based on a user widget.

 ### Requirements

-* Sitefinity 7.3 license
+* Sitefinity license
 * .NET Framework 4
 * Visual Studio 2012
 * Microsoft SQL Server 2008R2 or later versions